hledger

 1. Install hledger

-Install hledger on your computer.
 The Install page shows how to get an up-to-date version quickly.

 2. Record transactions

-hledger basic transaction, showing names of parts
+a hledger transaction entry, showing names of parts

 2023-01-01 opening balances ; <- First transaction sets starting balances.